 Downside: There’s a downside?

-Extend the Magic Survival Strategy: Little kids tend to be up with the sun, so use the early bird advantage to maximize your park visits.
+Extend the Magic Survival Strategy: Little kids tend to be up with the sun, so use the early bird advantage to maximize your park visits on your family vacation.
 If you’re staying at an onsite resort (or at a property with Extra Magic Hours benefits,) plan park visits to take advantage of early morning Extra Magic Hours.
 Also, bring a good travel stroller for comfort!

 Best Time to Visit Disney World: After Thanksgiving to Mid-December